Team Leader Engineering Wind Plants

-In 2021, I started working in offshore wind where I was able to contribute to both bottom-fixed and floating offshore wind projects at various stages of development.
-In particular, a floating wind industry´s reference off the coast of Portugal, which represented a special experience for me and allowed me to collaborate on two white papers with the talented experts from the University of Porto (FEUP).
-I also traveled to Norway to work with offshore platform designers to design floating substructures.
+In 2021, I started contributing to both bottom-fixed and floating offshore wind projects at various stages of development.
+In particular, a floating wind industry’s reference off the coast of Portugal, which represented a special experience for me and allowed me to collaborate on two white papers with the talented experts from the University of Porto (FEUP).
+I also contributed with platform designers to design floating substructures.

 Now, in my current role, I look forward to generating a centralized data system to monitor all our operational assets and find synergies that enable improving their performance.
 Some advice to young women pursuing a career as mine?
 Wind is so broad that you can seek until you find the aspect of the work you are passionate about, and this will enable for sure a possibility of professional growth for you!